jn64/Cemu-rpm/README.md

 ### STEP1

-STEP1 should fail at CMake error about glslang.
-If it fails at anything else, please report.

-Must have `--no-cleanup-after` to keep the chroot so we can modify it
+Insert the glslangConfig.cmake file into the chroot

 ### STEP2

-Insert the glslangConfig.cmake file into the chroot

-### STEP3

-Continue the build.
+Build.

-Use `--no-clean-all` (which means `--no-clean` and `--no-cleanup-after`) in case build still fails, so you can troubleshoot issues without starting from STEP1 again.
-It should not fail, but just in case.
+Use `--no-clean-all` (which means `--no-clean` and `--no-cleanup-after`) in case build fails, so you can troubleshoot issues without re-initialising the chroot every time (installing ~700 packages...).

-You can repeat STEP3 multiple times.
+You can repeat this step multiple times.
 Once you've sorted out all issues, you can change to `--no-clean` so it won't clean before, but it *will* clean (delete) the chroot after building (if you don't want to poke around in it).

 buildroot is `/var/lib/mock/fedora-37-x86_64/root/builddir/build/BUILDROOT/Cemu-...`

-### STEP4
+### STEP3

 Lint again, this time it will check the packages as well.
 Some warnings are expected.